 The Grammar of Spice is a practical resource for cooks that also changes the way we understand the role spices play in defining not only our food but also our place in the world.
 Featuring custom illustrations for each of the more than sixty spices featured here—inspired by the work of Owen Jones, one of the great designers and travelers of his time—this beautiful, informative book celebrates the world of flavors that spices open up to us.

 The Grammar of Spice is one of the world’s missing books.
 It will change the way we understand spices and the role they play in defining not only our food but also our place in the world… The book is beautiful to look at and hold, packed with well-researched material, and will change the way a generation appreciates the incredible world of flavors and tastes that spices open up to us.

 — Books about Food

 Featuring custom illustrations for each of the more than sixty spices featured here… this beautifully illustrated, impressively, informative book, exceptionally well organized and presented volume celebrates the world of flavors that spices open up to us… Unreservedly recommended for personal and professional cookbook collections, no community library cookbook collection can be considered complete without the inclusion of a copy of Caz Hildebrand's The Grammar of Spice.

 — Midwest Book Review

-Caz Hildebrand is one of the Creative Partners at Here Design.
-She is the award-winning designer of cookbooks by Nigella Lawson, Yotam Ottolenghi, and Sam and Sam Clark of Moro.
+Caz Hildebrand is a creative partner at Here Design and the award-winning designer for Nigella Lawson, Yotam Ottolenghi, and Samuel and Samantha Clark of Moro amongst others.
 She is the coauthor of The Geometry of Pasta and the author of The Grammar of Spice and Herbarium.